KatrinaHoffert/FingerprintAnonymizer/README.md

 A Chrome extension for removing identifying information to reduce or prevent browser fingerprinting.

 ##Installation
+UPDATE 2014-08-17: Chrome no longer allows local extensions to be installed on Windows machines.
+You'll have to jump through some hoops install this.
+You shouldn't intall it, anyway.
+It was experimental and development ended once it served its purpose.
+It has a handful of issues on some sites.

 For development:

 1. Go to `chrome://extensions`